moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

 ### Reason behind choosing this topic

 Our team decided on this project because our home city, Austin, Texas, recently got its first MLS soccer club. **Austin FC**, a new member of the Western Conference, has had a hot start to the 2021 season.
 We wanted to dig into the historic perforamance of rival clubs and develop a **machine learning model** to predict outcomes for our home team's first season.

-### Description of the Source of Data

-**Data Source** is the **Kaggle** data, Major League Soccer Dataset - by Joseph Mohr, last updated 11th July, 2021; version 34.
-The weblink: https://www.kaggle.com/josephvm/major-league-soccer-dataset

-  This dataset contains player, game, event, and table data from Major League Soccer (MLS).

-  There is currently information on over 6000 matches and almost 420,000 events from those matches.

 ### Questions we hope to answer with the data